trevorsandy/lpub3d/mainApp/docs/README.txt

 Features and enhancements
 ------------
 Fix: Reset step cache (r845)
- * CSI (assembly) context menu item "Reset Step Assembly Image Cache."
+ * CSI (assembly) context menu item Reset Step Assembly Image Cache.
 Clear and regenerate CSI .png (assembly) and .ldr (temp) files for the selected step.
 This context menu is only displayed for multi-step pages allowing the editor to refresh a specific CSI image on the page.
 Fix: Reset page cache (r844)
- * Page context menu item "Reset Page Assembly Image Cache."
+ * Page context menu item Reset Page Assembly Image Cache.
 Clear and regenerate CSI .png (assembly) and .ldr (temp) files for all assemblies on the current page.
  This function will not reset PLI (parts) content.
 Fix: On reset all caches LPub3D returns to first page (r843)
  * LPub3D will return to the page on which it was when reset all caches launched.